 - 1. The Financial Reporting Council (FRC) is committed to acting as a proportionate and principles-based regulator and balances the need to minimise the impact of regulatory requirements on business, while working to support the delivery of high-quality audit and assurance work, to maintain investor and wider stakeholder confidence in audit and assurance. - 2.
-The ISAs (UK) are based on corresponding international standards issued by the IAASB.
+The ISAs (UK) are based on the corresponding international standards issued by the IAASB.
 Where necessary, the international standards have been augmented with additional requirements to address specific UK legal and regulatory requirements; and additional guidance that is appropriate in the UK national legislative, cultural, and business context. - 3.
-ISA (UK) 505 External Confirmations includes the requirements and application material relevant to auditors when seeking to use external confirmations as a source of audit evidence.
-Though it was updated for conforming amendments in May 2022, the core standard and its requirements have not been revised since 2016. - 4.
-Recent enforcement findings demonstrated that the work undertaken by some auditors in relation to investigating exceptions, for example when confirmations do not contain the information expected, was insufficient and that some auditors over-relied on negative confirmations when they were unlikely to provide sufficient evidence to support a conclusion. - 5.
-Additionally, since the previous revision of ISA (UK) 505, new digital means of obtaining confirmations have become prevalent.
-Stakeholders indicated that whilst the core requirement in ISA (UK) 505 were still relevant, it would be beneficial to understand the regulatory position on the use of these digital means to obtain confirmations. - 6.
-With both these factors in mind we convened a working group to consider the revision of ISA (UK) 505, comprising FRC staff from the Audit and Assurance Policy, Audit Quality Review and Enforcement teams, along with representatives from audit firms within the UK.
-This working group developed the proposed ISA (UK) 505, with a summary of the revisions highlighted below.
+ISA (UK) 505 External Confirmations includes the requirements and application material relevant to auditors when using external confirmations as a source of audit evidence.
+Since the previous revision of ISA (UK) 505, new digital means of obtaining confirmations have become prevalent.
+Stakeholders indicated that whilst the core requirements in ISA (UK) 505 were still relevant, it would be beneficial to understand the regulatory position on the use of these digital means to obtain confirmations. - 4.
+Recent enforcement findings have demonstrated that the work undertaken by auditors in relation to investigating exceptions, for example when confirmations do not contain the information expected, has sometimes been insufficient, and that some auditors have overrelied on negative confirmations when it was unlikely to provide sufficient evidence to support a conclusion. - 5.
+With both these factors in mind the FRC convened a working group to consider the revision of ISA (UK) 505, comprising FRC staff from the Audit and Assurance Policy, Audit Quality Review and Enforcement teams, along with representatives from audit firms within the UK.
+This working group developed ISA (UK) 505 with the aim of improving the quality of audit evidence obtained through the use of external confirmation procedures, making the following key changes: - Additional clarification on what constitutes an electronic external confirmation, - Prohibition on the use of negative confirmations, - Designing confirmations to provide evidence for relevant assertions, - Enhanced requirements in relation to investigating exceptions. - In May 2023 the FRC issued a public consultation on proposed revisions to ISA (UK) 505.We received 9 formal responses to our exposure draft, 4 from audit firms and 5 from professional bodies and other stakeholders.
+Overall, all respondents were supportive of the FRC's proposal to revise ISA (UK) 505.

-Summary of Key Revisions
+Summary of Key Revisions, Consultation Feedback and FRC Responses